Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-HubAndSpoke.md

 You will need to specify the additional region to deploy to, and then you will be given the option to repeat many of the decisions above.
 For best results, use similar inputs to make sure that your regional deployments can both support the same architecture.
 However, if you want to forgo deploying a gateway or firewall in the second region, you can select the appropriate options.

 Once deployed, your regional hubs will be peered together and have routing tables assigned to the firewall subnets to handle routing to each other.
 You can add routes to this route table later, as you add spoke networks.
+If you have deployed DDoS protection in the primary region, it will be applied to the secondary region as well.

 ![img](./media/clip_image081.png)